Tiendil/pynames/README.rst

 .. code:: python

-   from pynames.generators import GENDER,  LANGUAGE
+   from pynames import GENDER, LANGUAGE

 All generators are divided by "races", so that all generators of elven names are placed in the module ``pynames.generators.elven``, etc.